alefiyahv/my-calculator/README.md

-# my-calculator
+# Alefiyah's Calculator
-This is a simple calculator from which I created with Python https://replit.com/@alefiyahheselme/Python
+This is a simple calculator from which I created with Python.
+This calculator can do simple addition, subtraction, multiplication, and division.
+The calculator was created using Replit, an online integregated development environment used to create projects. https://replit.com/@alefiyahheselme/Python